zvector/fate/README.md

 ### Background

-A "deferral" is an extension of the "promise" pattern.
-Implementations of this pattern have gained wide usage in JavaScript recently: earlier this year **jQuery** added its own `Deferred` object that it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar "Deferred" implementation that was already present in **dojo**.
+A **deferral** is an extension of the _promise_ pattern.
+Implementations of this pattern have gained wide usage in JavaScript recently: in early 2011 **jQuery** with version 1.5 added its own [Deferred](http://api.jquery.com/category/deferred-object/) object that it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar [Deferred](http://dojotoolkit.org/api/1.3/dojo/Deferred) implementation that was already present in **dojo**.
 Various similar constructs are exceedingly common in many other libraries and frameworks as well.

 ### Overview